VBlazhenko/VBlazhenko/README.md

 ---

-A productive and motivated Computer Science student with experience in Python, HTML,CSS, Azure Endpoint looking for a kickstart profession to enhance my personal and professional skills.
+A productive and motivated Computer Science graduate with experience in Python, HTML,CSS, JS and Azure Endpoint looking for a kickstart profession to enhance my personal and professional skills.
 Skilled in working under pressure, meeting set deadlines, working with clients, and understanding of how a problem/task should be approached.

 ---